ktepe/carndP3/Project3_BehavioralCloning_Report_KemalTepe.md

 * Another challenge was to define the right CNN architecture.
 I tried Lenet first, but it was not as good as nvidia architecture.
 Nvidia architecture could be an overkill for this project but it was working well and I did not tried other architectures.

 * With more training data, the model can be more smoothly drive the vehicle.
 Also, the model can be optimized to reduce training time and model size.
 These are left as future work.

+* Another important future work is to test the impact of the regularization and dropout layers in the model, as well as finding right combination of the dropout layers.
+This may required more training data and higher number of epochs which seems to be the trade-off.

 #### Submission includes all required files and can be used to run the simulator in autonomous mode